František Kolenatý

 František Kolenatý (29 January 1900 – 24 February 1956) was a Czechoslovak footballer.
 He played 28 games and scored one goal for the Czechoslovakia national football team.
 Kolenatý represented Czechoslovakia at the 1920 Olympics and 1924 Olympics.

+He spent his club career primarily with Sparta Prague, who were national champions of four occasions during his spell with the club (in 1919 and 1922, prior to the Czechoslovak First League, and in 1925–26 and 1927 following it).
+He moved to Bohemians Prague during the 1930–31 season, who he played with until 1934.